finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-String fromTransactionDate = "fromTransactionDate_example"; // String | Optional.
+OffsetDateTime fromTransactionDate = new OffsetDateTime(); // OffsetDateTime | Optional.
 Limit the returned transactions to those with a transaction date equal or later than this date
-String toTransactionDate = "toTransactionDate_example"; // String | Optional.
+OffsetDateTime toTransactionDate = new OffsetDateTime(); // OffsetDateTime | Optional.
 Limit the returned transactions to those with a transaction date equal or before this date
 OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
 Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results